 Quebec's courts to keep her family together and out of trouble.

-In many Muslim countries, men use religion as a form of oppression to submit women for their benefit.
-Women’s struggle in Algerian society gets a proper acknowledgment through this brave piece.
+In many Muslim countries, men use religion as oppression to submit to women for their benefit.
+This brave piece properly acknowledges women’s struggle in Algerian society.
 Part of the Un Certain Regard competition at Cannes 2019, “Papicha” was also selected as the Official Algerian submission for Best International Film at the 92nd Academy Awards.

-“Papicha” is daring and, at the same time splendid.
-The film responds to the imperative necessity to have World Cinema serving as a tool in the women’s fight for equal rights.
+Daring and splendid, “Papicha” responds to the imperative necessity of World Cinema serving as a tool in the women’s fight for equal rights.

 Mounia Meddour, "Papicha" director at COLCOA.
 Photo José Alberto Hermosillo.
 Festival in LA ©2019 |